fkhademi/terraform-aws-instance-module/README.md

 key | default | value
 :---|:---|:---
 instance_size | t2.micro | The size of the EC2 instance
+public_ip | false | Set to true to assign a public IP to the instance

 ### Outputs
 This module will return the following outputs: